Katy Perry, Luke Bryan, Lionel Richie talk return, COVID safety ahead of 'American Idol' new season

-HOLLYWOOD -- "American Idol" returns for a new season on Sunday, February 14th.
-Judges Lionel Richie, Katy Perry and Luke Bryan are eager to show us new talent... and they promise they've been doing it all safely.
-But even during a pandemic: the goal remains the same.
+"American Idol" returns for a new season on Sunday, Feb.
+14. Judges Lionel Richie, Katy Perry and Luke Bryan are eager to show us new talent, and they promise they've been doing it all safely.
+But even during a pandemic, the goal remains the same.

 "We're here for those special moments where we can potentially see a major star being born," said Bryan.

-"We've spent a lot of years in entertainment, like you George, working hard, so when we can't do our jobs it's a void in our heart," said Bryan.
-"So when we got back on set we're very thankful to be back, energized and excited to make "Idol" bigger and better than ever."
+"We've spent a lot of years in entertainment, like you George, working hard, so when we can't do our jobs, it's a void in our heart," Bryan told KABC.
+"So when we got back on set, we're very thankful to be back, energized and excited to make 'Idol' bigger and better than ever."

 The judges said that, yes, they had several "OMG" moments during the course of the "Idol" auditions.